Damon118/MS2---Visit-Dingle-Co.-Kerry/README.md

 - I want to get some background information on Kerry.
 - I want to gain information on places to visit in Kerry.
-- I want to have different options on things to do and places to visit.
+- I want to have different options on things to do.
-- I want to view the scenery and landscape through imagery.
+- I want to view the scenery and landscape through examples.
 - I want to be able to find social media links and resources for further information.
 - I want to see the recommended spots to visit on an interactive map.
 - I want an intuitive site navigation and design.